danpeig/ESP32EnergyMonitor/README.md

 ## Software

-The project repository contains 3 firmware for the ESP32:
+The [project repository](https://github.com/danpeig/ESP32EnergyMonitor/) contains 3 firmware sources for the ESP32:
 1. The voltage sensor potentiometer calibration tool.
 It is used only once to set the position of the potentiometer screw.
 2. The voltage and current sensor calibration tool.
 It provides a quick way to determinate all calibration coefficients.
 You could do this directly from the ESPHome firmware but it takes much longer to compile, boot and measure.
+This tool can also be used to build your own firmware without using ESPHome.
 3. The final ESPHome firmware source.

 All tools require editing some configuration files before uploading to the ESP32 board.

+**NOTE:** The EmonLib used in the package was modified by [Savjee](https://github.com/Savjee/EmonLib-esp32) to support the ESP32 board.

 ### Requirements
 - [ESPHome](https://esphome.io/)